 #1 Taking Time For Myself

 I take time for myself.
-I set aside an hour or so a day, even if it means I have to wake up early or stay up late, if that’s the only time available that day.
+Even if it means I have to wake up early or stay up late, I set aside an hour or so a day.
 I need the time to pray, to read, to blog, and to just think about things.
 In the summertime I weed my garden, and if any kids come around, I offer them a rake and they run the other way.
 Because I need quiet time.
 I crave it.
 Every day I take it.
 Nobody will give it to you.
 You have to take it.

 #2 Keeping A Clean Enough Home